raczynskid/ChopChop/README.md

 a bunch of screenshots in quick succession, no need to go through the browse window every time.
 - Pop open the default folder at any time - just right click anywhere in snipping mode or with context menu open to see all your saved snips
+- Editing or drawing on your snips is not available right now, but will be implemented in future releases

 How to use ChopChop
 -